 She has been Chief Marketing Officer and member of the Executive Committee of Printemps since 2008.

 She has also been a Director of Campari\ since 2016 and of Roche Bobois since 2018.

-offices currently held in French or foreign companies
+Directorships and other offices currently held in French or foreign companies